A good article in MIT Sloan Review about patient innovation mentions the rise of n-of-1 trials:

 Most people relied on home remedies — concoctions literally made and consumed in the home.
 According to Paul Starr’s history of American medicine, Scotsman William Buchan’s book Domestic Medicine was a favorite resource, going through at least 30 editions.
 Buchan’s book emphasized diet and simple preventative measures—exercise, fresh air, cleanliness.
 Buchan was avowedly populist.
 In his discussion of smallpox vaccination, Buchan argued that doctors often retarded medical progress.
 In his words, “the fears, the jealousies, the prejudices, and the opposite interests of the faculty [elite physicians] are, and ever will be, the most effectual obstacles to the progress of any salutary discovery.”
 Doctors should be consulted only in extremis, argued Buchan.

-Doctors came in many stripes.
+Doctors came in many stripes, as Starr documents.
 After early attempts, state by state, to institute medical licensure at the beginning of the 19th century, a wave of Jacksonian populism wiped away formal accreditation in most states.
 Anyone could practice medicine.
 For aspiring doctors, both medical societies and medical schools offered means of establishing credibility with patients.
 Competing with each other for fees, the two institutions lowered standards and boosted the supply of doctors.
 Many doctors had second careers.
 Farming was a popular second job; one doctor moonlighted robbing stagecoaches.

 Before 1900, “many people thought of medicine as an inferior profession, or at least a career with inferior prospects,” according to Starr.
 The average American doctor earned less than “an ordinary mechanic,” riding miles each day on horseback to see just a handful of patients.